opennetworkinglab/aether-docs/edge_deployment/sdfabric_deployment.rst

    ├── tost-telegraf.groovy
    └── tost.groovy

 Currently, we had five pipeline scripts for SD-Fabric deployment.

-1. tost-onos.groovy
+1. tost.groovy
-2. tost-stratum.groovy
+2. sdfabric.groovy
 3. tost-telegraf.groovy
-4. tost.groovy
-5. tost-onos-debug.groovy
+4. tost-onos-debug.groovy

-tost-[onos/stratum/telegraf].groovy are used to deploy the individual application respectively, and tost.groovy is a high level script, used to deploy whole SD-Fabric application, it will execute the above three scripts in its pipeline script.
+sdfabric.groovy and tost-telegraf.groovy are used to deploy the individual application respectively, and tost.groovy is a high level script, used to deploy whole SD-Fabric application, it will execute the above three scripts in its pipeline script.

 tost-onos-debug.groovy is used to dump the debug information from the ONOS controller and it will be executed automatically when ONOS is deployed.

 Jenkins jobs
 """"""""""""